dantefernando/auto-pancakes/README.md

  - You must have Selenium and Chrome Webdriver installed on your computer
  - Change the Directory of the chromedriver.exe in LINE 18
  - Change the Discord Channel URL to whatever Discord Channel you prefer in LINE 20
+ - Change the XPATH of of the Discord text entry box to your preferred channel (Inspect the Text Entry Box > Right Click > Copy> Copy Full XPATH > Paste that into line 37)

 [April 4th 2020]
 V.10 Initial Build